helpwave/rest-api/README.md

 The official restful application programming interface of helpwave

+> helpwave team members may read up on best practices and additional onboarding material in the [internal wiki](https://wiki.helpwave.de/)

 ## Environment

 A `.env.example` file is provided and can be used to customize the server.